danferns/motion-canvas-typewriter/README.md

 ### Methods

 -   `typewrite()` - Starts the typewriter animation.
+    Optionally, it can take a `keystrokeDelay` callback to calculate the time between each character being typed out.
+The callback has the following call signature:

+    ```typescript
+    (message: string, nextCharIndex: number) => number;
+    ```

--   `protected generateTimeDelay()` - Override this method to change how the time delay is calculated.
-By default, it uses randomization to simulate a human typing.
+    The default `keystrokeDelay` function uses randomization to simulate a human typing out the message.

 ## Example